 Private Lessons from Ben Hjertmann

-Use the Contact Form on this site or email benhjertmann[<at>]gmail to reserve your space.
+Use the Contact form to ask questions or to reserve a space.

 Topics of Study Available

 I have been teaching private lessons for 13 years in composition, music theory/ear-training, electronic music, guitar, and voice.
 I have a Doctorate in Music Composition from Northwestern University.
 I was Assistant Professor and Coordinator of the Composition Degree at Appalachian State University from 2014-2018, where I taught composition, theory, ear-training, and electronic music.
 Prior to that, I taught composition, theory, ear-training, songwriting, and music technology at Northwestern University (2008-2014) and composition/theory at The Chicago Youth Symphony Orchestras (2011-2014).
 Currently, I also teach at Blue Ridge Community College.

 Music is one of the most diverse & expansive topics one can study.

 Students' goals vary widely and it is my aim to help them find the relevant musical tools to achieve them.

 For example, I've had students focus on specific topics including: Jazz guitar arranging, Wind Ensemble orchestration & marketing, Just Intonation, Balkan rhythms, live electronic programming, Medieval music, etc.